expo/expo/docs/pages/versions/unversioned/sdk/bar-code-scanner.md

 ### `BarCodeScanner.getPermissionsAsync()`

-Checks user's permissions for accessing camera.
+Checks user's permissions for accessing the camera.

 #### Returns